bwattle/TypeRacerByRainHolloway/README.md

 # typeracer
-Small event-driven typing game which analyzes each keypress and updates screen elements accordingly.
+Small event-driven typing game which analyzes each keydown event and updates screen elements accordingly.